Manchester, Kentucky

 Manchester is a home rule-class city in Clay County, Kentucky, in the United States.
-It is the seat of its county and the home of a minimum- and medium-security federal prison.
-The city's population was 1,255 at the 2010 census.
+Manchester is part of the Corbin KY Micropolitan statistical area, as is the entirety of Clay County, and is the seat of its county and the home of a minimum- and medium-security federal prison.
+The city's population was 2,158 at the 2010 census.

 History

-The town was founded to be the seat of the newly formed Clay Co. in 1807 on a 10 acre parcel near the Lower Goose Creek Salt Works.
-The county court stipulated that the town be named Greenville in honor of the War-of-1812 general who gave the county its name.
-The Greenville in Muhlenberg County had already preëmpted that name, however, and it was changed to "Manchester" in December.
+The town was founded to be the seat of the newly formed Clay County in 1807 on a 10 acre parcel near the Lower Goose Creek Salt Works.
+The county court stipulated that the town be named Greenville in honor of the War of 1812 general who gave the county its name.
+The Greenville in Muhlenberg County had already preempted that name, however, and it was changed to "Manchester" in December.
 There was a local legend in the town that this was in honor of the hometown of Gen. Garrard's second wife Lucy Lees, but a prominent local family, the Hollingsworth, were originally from Manchester, England.
-Rennick points out that Lucy Lees was born well after the naming of the city.
+Rennick points out that Lees was born well after the naming of the city.
 He opines that it is more likely that the local businessmen simply wanted a name evocative of the English industrial success.